 High salaries at the top not efficient

-These high executive salaries are not linked to increased productivity or improved financial performance, but rather to weak corporate governance where executives often have close ties to boards that set their salaries.
-The report suggests that strengthening shareholder influence can help keep executive pay in check.
-It also proposes tax strategies that penalize high wages relative to the wages of ordinary workers and increase transparency in how wages are distributed.
+These high executive salaries are not linked to increased productivity or improved financial performance.
+Rather, they are due to weak corporate governance.
+Executives often have close ties to boards that set their salaries.
+The report suggests strengthening shareholder influence.
+This could help keep executive pay in check.
+It also suggests tax strategies that penalize high salaries relative to ordinary workers’ wages and increase transparency in how wages are distributed.

 Hierarchies lower problem-solving skills